mattrixk/es-toolkit/emulationstation/.emulationstation/roms/README.md

 - Nintendo Entertainment System
 - Super Nintendo Entertainment System

-These will show up in ES as real games, and have all the correct metadata and images.
+These will show up in ES as real games.

+These System folders also each have a pre-populated gamelist.xml and a "media" folder that contains most, if not all of the following images for each Roms:
+- 2D Box Art
+- 3D Box Art
+- Logo
+- Screenshot
+- Fan Art
+- Cartridge
+- 2 x Mix Images from the UXS